MicrosoftDocs/WSL/commandline/WSL/user_support.md

     run <command line>
       - Run the given command line in that distro, using the default configuration.
-      - Everything after `run ` is passed to the linux LaunchProcess call.
+      - Everything after `run ` is passed to the linux LaunchProcess cal

     config [setting [value]]
       - Configure certain settings for this distro.